abdulhamid-the-ottoman/myexocortex/Exponentiation.md

 tags:: #exponentiation, #sicp/ch1

 # Exponentiation
-- One wat to calculate b to the $n^{th}$ power is via the following recursive definition:
+- One way to calculate b to the $n^{th}$ power is via the following recursive definition:
 		![300](./40-referenceVAULTS/Resource%20Library/Images/Pasted%20image%2020230614164433.png)
 	 - Here is the code: